tlscherer/PreventingViolentExtremismEvidenceReview/README.md

 # PreventingViolentExtremismEvidenceReview

-This is the Github repository for the U.S. Institute of Peace report "Preventing and Countering Violent Extremism."
+This is the Github repository for the U.S. Institute of Peace report [Preventing and Countering Violent Extremism: Assessing Missteps and Promising Community Approaches](https://www.usip.org/sites/default/files/Preventing-and-Countering-Violent-Extremism.pdf), released March 2023.

 The Authors: